-It leads the RVC's preparations for review and audit visits by the QAA and normally leads on visits from any relevant Professional Statutory Regulatory Bodies including the American Veterinary Medical Association (AVMA), the European Association of Establishments for Veterinary Education (EAEVE), the Royal College of Veterinary Surgeons (RCVS), the Australian Veterinary Boards Council (AVBC) and the Royal Society of Biology.
+It prepares for review and audit visits by the designated external quality body and normally leads on visits from any relevant Professional Statutory Regulatory Bodies including the American Veterinary Medical Association (AVMA), the European Association of Establishments for Veterinary Education (EAEVE), the Royal College of Veterinary Surgeons (RCVS), the Australian Veterinary Boards Council (AVBC) and the Royal Society of Biology.
 It also oversees the arrangements for courses run in collaboration with other institutions.
 TQC ensures that appropriate educational development activities are organised through, for example, the training of staff and students who teach at the RVC.